January 9, 2023

 Slack also recently launched Slack Connect, which allows people from different organizations to communicate and collaborate with each other via Slack.

 Teams of any size can use Slack for free, indefinitely.
-They also offer paid plans for organizations that require greater security, increased customization of their workspace, and a few additional features.
+They also offer paid plans for organizations that require advanced features, and the Slack Enterprise Grid for complex organizations with complex needs (learn more about this here).

 Slack is billed by most as a solution for remote teams, and it works great at enabling companies without an office to communicate and collaborate effectively.
 However, it has a place in the office environment as well, by making communication more efficient and cutting out the need for internal emails and many face-to-face chats or meetings.